 Dr. Mulvaney focuses on increasing nitrogen fertilizer uptake in crops, with the goal of increasing profits while reducing negative environmental impacts of excessive nitrogen inputs.
 This has led to partnerships with the private sector that are directed toward improving application techniques and exploiting the potential of the Illinois Soil Nitrogen Test for site-specific nitrogen management.

-Cory Suski (associate professor)
+Cory Suski (professor)

 Dr. Suski integrates tools in animal behavior, animal physiology, and ecology to protect aquatic resources.
 He designs novel conservation strategies for stressors that include climate change, angling, and invasive species.
 His research spans from genes to watersheds, and involves both field and laboratory work.